EthanEFung/smartcar_backend_coding_challenge/README.md

 Unit tests are built using Jest, and uses a mock fetch to the GM API.
 This is done in order to limit the amount of network requests made during development.

+## Prompt
+This repository is a response to a coding challenge.
+Read the prompt [here]('./prompt.md').